BioSystemsUM/MEWpy/docs/mew.md

 One can generate a **`Summary`** object using the **`to_summary()`** method of the **`ModelSolution`** object.
 This summary contains the following data:
-- `inputs` - regulatory and metabolic inputs for the simulation method
+- `inputs` - regulatory and metabolic inputs of the solution
-- `outputs` - regulatory and metabolic inputs for the simulation method
+- `outputs` - regulatory and metabolic inputs of the solution
 - `metabolic` - values of the metabolic variables
 - `regulatory` - values of the regulatory variables
 - `objective` - the objective value